-Brain Research UK's Head of Fundraising, Pippa Ball, went along to this year's sale: "I was so thrilled to go along to Anthony's sale this year and see for myself his beautiful garden and the spectacular display of wonderful plants on sale.
-He raised £4,047 from this year's sale alone, this is a huge contribution towards our research."
+Brain Research UK's Head of Fundraising, Pippa Ball, went along to Anthony's most recent sale, in May 2019: "I was so thrilled to go along to Anthony's sale this year and see for myself his beautiful garden and the spectacular display of wonderful plants on sale.
+He raised £4,047 from this year's sale alone, this is a huge contribution towards our research.